dgageot/simplelenium/README.md

 without you thinking about it.
 It doesn't open annoying windows since it's using [PhantomJS](http://phantomjs.org/), a headless browser.

-Give it a try and you'll be surprises how Selenium testing can be fun again (was it ever?).
+Give it a try and you'll be surprised at how Selenium testing can be fun again (was it ever?).

 ## Setup (Maven)